vthriller/rust-buf-ref-reader/README.md

 Use this crate to get faster reads in situations when all you need is immutable `&[u8]`s, the contents of which rarely need to outlive a single loop cycle.

-See rustdoc to read more about how this crate works, its applicability and limitations.
+See rustdoc for examples and to read more about how this crate works, its applicability and limitations.

 Currently this crate only works with rust-nightly.